About

 Program Manager

 Elif Usuloglu is the Program Manager at KODA.
 Elif gained her professional experience working in non-profit organizations and galleries.
-She is currently enrolled in the MA in Visual Arts Administration program at NYU where she's learning Strategic Governance and Planning amongst other things.
+She holds an MA in Visual Arts Administration from NYU where she's studied Strategic Governance and Planning amongst other things.
 She holds a BA in Fine Arts from Marist College.
 Besides being a stellar artist-oriented arts administrator, Elif is also a visual artist herself.
 She explores the human figure through her practice.
 She has showcased her work in Italy, US, and Turkey.
 Her current project involves experimenting with using every part of the used tea bags; from sewing and drawing on the tea bags to using the loose tea leaves to print photos.
 She values exploration and community.

 Board of Directors